hassaaali/chatbot/README.md

 - **📁 Direct PDF Upload**: Drag and drop or select PDF files directly from your computer
 - **🔄 Smart Processing**: Advanced text extraction using multiple PDF processing methods
 - **📚 Knowledge Base**: Persistent storage of processed documents with vector embeddings
+- **🗑️ Auto-cleanup**: Automatically clears cache and temporary files when application closes

 ### RAG Pipeline
 - **🧠 Always-On Context**: RAG is permanently enabled for the most accurate responses